gongwolf/BackbonIndex/ReadMe.md

  -m,--method <arg>                    methods to execute, the default
                                       value is 'exact_improved'.
- -min_size,--min_size <arg>           size of the cluster -neo4jdb,--neo4jPath <arg>           the place where stores the neo4j DB
+ -min_size,--min_size <arg>           size of the cluster -msize <arg>                         number of small nodes to merge -neo4jdb,--neo4jPath <arg>           the place where stores the neo4j DB
                                       files
  -nLandMark,--number_andmark <arg>    the number of the landmark